Made to Measure, From Old Palo Alto to the Eichler Tracts

 There is also the matter of value and permanence.
 These are homes people keep and improve over decades, and a kitchen built to last is a sound investment rather than a disposable one.
 A bespoke build, finished and fitted properly the first time, ages with the house instead of dating it.

-Working from our Roseville workshop, we treat each Palo Alto commission as a single, undivided project.
+Working from our Rocklin workshop, we treat each Palo Alto commission as a single, undivided project.
 The same eyes that draw the kitchen oversee its build and its installation, which is the only reliable way to keep a bespoke promise honest from first sketch to final scribe.

 Built for the Lot You Have